Subotica: Sport

 Subotica has one major football stadium, the Subotica City Stadium, and an indoor arena, the Dudova Šuma Sports Hall.
-The local football team is FK Spartak and plays in the Serbian SuperLiga, the country's primary football competition.
+The most prominent local football team is FK Spartak and plays in the Serbian SuperLiga, the country's primary football competition.
+FK Bačka 1901 is the country's oldest football club and has played on the third level of the Serbian football pyramid.
 Also, the basketball team KK Spartak plays in the top-tier regional ABA League.

+Szabadkai AFC is a defunct football club played in the Nemzeti Bajnokság III and won the Bácska group of the 1943–44 Nemzeti Bajnokság III season and gained promotion to the second division.

 Media

 Newspapers and magazines published in Subotica: